Employee handbook: Need for employee handbook

 Federal and state laws and the growing number of cases of employee-related litigation against management strongly suggests that a written statement of company policy is a business necessity for firms of any size.

 For example, the United States Equal Employment Opportunity Commission reported that in 2005, companies paid out more than $378 million in discrimination non-litigated settlements.
 In 2014, the EEOC received a total of 88,778 discrimination charges filed against private businesses.

 Other examples of litigation against a company stemming from employee actions are the release of a customer's private information and, of course, the actions of one employee against another; sexual harassment being one type of offensive employee conduct.

 That said, some legal counsels recommend very small companies (less than 10 or 15 employees) to not have a handbook at all because most very small companies find it difficult to dedicate time or resources to maintaining an up-to-date employee handbook.
 It may be less risky for very small companies to not have documented policies at all rather than having misleading, out-of-date, or incomplete policies.
 However, others have maintained that there are benefits to small organizations, such as some NGOs, to maintain a quality policy manual for staff.

 One of the most important aspects of any employee handbook is that the handbook is kept current as laws change.
 If a company chooses to publish its handbook in multiple languages, each version should be updated concurrently.

-Employee handbooks are of a great necessity when it comes to running a business, they help employers manage their business without any complications and conflicts of interest, they also help employees gain an understanding of what is expected of them while being employed.
+Employee handbooks play an important role in business operations by helping employers communicate workplace policies and procedures.
+They also provide employees with information about organizational expectations, workplace rules, and employment practices.

 Employee handbooks should be reviewed by an attorney for consistency and compliance with current federal and state or provincial laws.
 As an example, many US states have specific laws that go above and beyond federal laws.
 Because of this, a New Mexico employee handbook should not be used in California.
 In the US, California is the state with the highest number of regulations that go above and beyond federal law.
 Companies operating there usually have special content for California employees.
 Other states that will typically require special content are New York, Massachusetts, Illinois, Connecticut, Washington DC, and Texas.

 In the United Kingdom, the employee handbook may also form part of an employee's terms and conditions of employment.
 If five or more people are employed, it is a requirement of the Health and Safety at Work Act to have a written statement of the company's health and safety policy.